mayconbeserra/training-java-currency-conversion/README.md

 I opted to use BigDecimal because it provides complete control over the precision and rounding of a number.

 The current implementation has a default scale of 4, but I'd need to check with experts the best scale for this problem domain.

+A good thing would be to implement my custom time extending BigDecimal.

 ### Lack of caching (Not implemented)